dmsc/fastbasic/README.md

 Manual
 ------

-There is information of the supported syntax in the file [manual.txt](manual.txt).
+There is information of the supported syntax in the file [manual.md](manual.md).

 Sample files
 ------------